 When you’re learning to drive with autism, there is lots of support out there for you.
 There are driving instructors who specialise in teaching people with disabilities.
 You may also find it useful to chat to other people with autism about driving in online forums such as the online community and forums run by the National Autistic Society.

 There are driving instructors who specialise in working with people with disabilities

 Having a car can give you easier access to a job, a work scheme, college, training or a day centre.
-It also saves you having to rely on friends or family for lifts or using taxis and public transport.
+Also, it saves you having to rely on friends or family for lifts or using taxis and public transport.
 Once you’ve got used to having your own car and become accustomed to driving it whenever you want, it could even boost your confidence in other areas of your life.

-Driving a car can also be a very enjoyable hobby in itself, aside from being able to get yourself to the activities you like to do such as exercising or going to the cinema.
+However, it can also be a very enjoyable hobby in itself for autistic drivers, aside from being able to get yourself to the activities you like to do such as exercising or going to the cinema.

 And you can even make a career out of it!
 There are some driving instructors in the UK who themselves have autism.
 Julia Malkin battled autism to become the country’s most qualified driving instructor.
-Her story was told in the BBC Three programme Autistic Driving School shown in 2010.
+Her story was told in the BBC Three programme Autistic Driving School shown in 2010, showing that autistic people can drive.

 Julia says driving is enormously helpful if you have autism because it boosts sense of self.
 She explains: “We need confidence and ability to achieve more than typical people do.
 That is because our self esteem is naturally weak because of our communication difficulties.
 Driving does help to resolve that kind of thing by giving us the ability to believe in ourselves.”